NFL owners revamp video replay for officiating

 PHOENIX (AP) -- One day after approving the Oakland Raiders' move to Las Vegas, NFL owners got busy passing several rules changes and adopting resolutions they believe will speed the game and enhance player safety.

 Most notable Tuesday was the change in handling officiating of video replays.
-Referees will now watch replays on the field using tablets, eliminating ''going under the hood'' to the watch on television monitors.
+Referees will now watch replays on the field using Surface tablets, eliminating ''going under the hood'' to watch on television monitors.

 League officiating chief Dean Blandino and his staff in New York will make the final decisions on those calls, with input from the referee, who in the past was the ultimate arbiter after consulting with league headquarters.